 Two of the four SLED cavities have been installed, tuned and operated at full power.
-The peak power reaches about 200 MW for brief pulses.
-The SLEDDED pulse width is about 800 ns.
+The peak power reaches about 200 MW at the start of the SLED pulses.
+The SLEDDED pulse width is about 900 ns.
 Figure 4 shows one of the SLED assemblies.
 It is placed adjacent to the klystron that powers it.
-Schonberg Research manufactured the SLED cavities.
-We RF conditioned the eight accelerating sections to full power.
+We RF conditioned the eight accelerating sections in test to full power.
 The conditioning took approximately two weeks.
-The maximum gradient is 26 MeV/M in the positron capture section.
+Thenominal maximum gradient is 26 MeV/M in the positron capture section.
 The water systems operated as designed and provided \pm .1°C regulation.